raj921/international-education-cost-explorer/README.md

-International Education Cost Explorer
+# International Education Cost Explorer 🌍💰

-Hey! 👋 Welcome to the International Education Cost Explorer!
-If you're curious about how much it costs to study abroad, this app helps you explore and compare tuition and living costs from different countries. 🌍💰
+## Hey! 👋 Welcome to the International Education Cost Explorer!

+Are you curious about the financial aspects of studying abroad?
+This interactive app is designed to help you explore and compare tuition and living costs across various countries, making your study abroad planning a breeze!

-What is this app?
+## What is this App?
-This app shows you:

-A scatter plot (fancy word for a graph) that compares Tuition Costs with Living Expenses across countries.
+The International Education Cost Explorer provides a clear visual and tabular breakdown of international education expenses:

+* **Scatter Plot:** A dynamic graph comparing **Tuition Costs** with **Living Expenses** across different countries.
+This "fancy word for a graph" helps you visualize cost relationships.
-A table of countries where tuition costs are above $10,000.
+* **Interactive Table:** A clear table listing countries where **tuition costs are above $10,000**, allowing you to focus on significant expenses.

-All of this is interactive so you can explore the data easily!
+* **Interactive Experience:** All elements are interactive, enabling easy data exploration.

-How to use it
+## How to Use It

+Get started with the app in a few simple steps:

-1. Clone or Upload the Project
+1.  **Clone or Upload the Project:**
-You can start by creating a new project on the Preswald platform or download this app if it’s available on GitHub.
-Make sure you use Google Chrome for the best experience! 🧑‍💻
+    Begin by creating a new project on the Preswald platform or by downloading this app if it's available on GitHub.
+    * **Note:** For the best user experience, it's recommended to use **Google Chrome** 🧑‍💻.

-2. Upload Your Dataset
+2.  **Upload Your Dataset:**
-Upload a CSV file that has information about tuition costs and living expenses.
-You can use any dataset you like (maybe from Kaggle or any open data site).
+    Provide the app with your data!
+Upload a CSV file containing information about tuition costs and living expenses.
+    * You're welcome to use any dataset you prefer (e.g., from Kaggle or other open data sites).

-Here, we’re using a sample dataset called International Education Costs that has the info you need.
+    * A sample dataset called `International Education Costs` is typically used to demonstrate the app's capabilities.

-3. Filter the Data
+3.  **Filter the Data (Automatic):**
-The app will automatically show countries where tuition costs are above $10,000.
-It filters out anything less than that so you can focus on the bigger expenses.
+    The app intelligently filters your data.
+It will automatically display only countries where tuition costs are **above $10,000**, helping you concentrate on higher expense regions.
+Costs less than this amount are filtered out.

-4. See the Graph
+4.  **See the Graph:**
-Once the data is filtered, it will show you a scatter plot.
-This is a chart where each point represents a country, and the chart helps you see how tuition and living costs compare in different places.
+    Once your data is filtered, a **scatter plot** will be generated.
+Each point on this chart represents a country, allowing you to easily see how tuition and living costs compare in different global locations.

-5. Look at the Table
+5.  **Look at the Table:**
-Under the graph, you’ll also see a table that lists all the countries with tuition costs greater than $10,000.
-You can scroll through and compare them.
+    Below the graph, you'll find an interactive table.
+This table lists all the countries with tuition costs greater than $10,000.
+You can scroll through it to conveniently compare expenses across different nations.

-Features
+## Features

-Table: Lists all the countries with tuition above $10,000.
+* **Table:** Clearly lists all countries with tuition costs above $10,000.

-Graph: A scatter plot comparing tuition and living costs.
+* **Graph:** A compelling scatter plot visually compares tuition and living costs.

-Customizable: You can change things like the app title, logo, and colors in the settings.
+* **Customizable:** Personalize the app by changing the title, logo, and color scheme directly from the settings.

+## Customizing the App

+Want to give the app a personal touch?
+You can easily customize its appearance:

+* Change the primary title of the application.
+* Update the favicon (the small icon displayed in your browser tab).
+* Modify the color scheme or add a unique logo (for those who want to get fancy! 🎨).

+All these customization options are available within the app's settings.

+## Publish Your App

+Once you're satisfied with your customized International Education Cost Explorer, simply hit the **Publish** button to share it with the world! 🎉

+If you encounter any issues with publishing, don't worry!
+Just save your project, upload it to your GitHub repository, and send me the link. 👍